ritika-singh2000/ritika-singh2000/README.md

  <img align = "right"  width = "350"  src="https://cdn.dribbble.com/users/331265/screenshots/2498700/ana-d-small.gif" >

+- 🎒 I'm currently a CS student in BMS Institute of Technology and Management.
 - 🔭 I’m currently working on variour ML and DL , Computer Vision Projects.
 - 📚 I’m currently learning Data Structures and Algorithms , Open Source 🔥  and OpenCv.
 - 🔍 I’m looking for an internship in the field.😎
 - 😄 Open to collaborations in any type of project.
 - 🤝 Connect with me:  [LinkedIn](www.linkedin.com/in/ritikasingh2000)  , [Gmail](ritika.singh2929@gmail.com)
 - 👯 I’m enjoy competitive programming 💻  and art 🎨 👻
-- ⚡ Fun fact: when most developers lover coffee ☕😅 , I prefer Tea 😍
+- ⚡ Fun fact: when most developers love coffee ☕😅 , I prefer Tea 😍

 👸 Languages and Tools:<p align="center"></p>
       <p align="center">